+The data was analyzed using a thematic content analysis approach (Green and Thorogood, 2009), with the aim of identifying the issues and suggested improvements each group had for the ITER.
 All of the transcripts and field notes were reviewed in their entirety by one of the authors (RP) and a research assistant (DA) before coding to ensure completeness and develop initial coding categories.
 One of the authors (RP) and a research assistant then both coded the data using NVivo 9 software (2009), with both deductive and inductive coding being used (Bowling, 2009).
+The coding of the first focus group transcript was reviewed by another author (RC), to validate the consistency of the coding.
 Key themes were then discussed and clarified by three of the authors.
 Ethics approval for the project was obtained from the Newfoundland and Labrador Health Research Ethics Authority (2013).

 Results

-Eight residents (7 female, 1 male), representing a range of training years (3 PGY-1; 3 PGY-2; 2 PGY-3), attended the resident focus group.
-For the clinical faculty focus group, nine physicians (5 female, 4 male) representing a range of pediatric disciplines attended.
-Both pediatric faculty and residents felt that significant improvements can be made to optimize ITERs, with both groups having numerous concerns and recommendations.
-We broadly categorized results under the themes of ITER format, feedback, attitudes towards criticism, follow up, and engagement and timeliness.
-We present the main recommendations whether there was agreement between the resident and clinical faculty focus groups in Table1 and recommendations only made in one focus group in Table 2.
+Both the pediatric faculty and residents felt that significant improvements can be made to optimize the use of ITERs, with both groups having numerous concerns and recommendations.
+We broadly categorized results under the themes of ITER format, understanding feedback, recording observations, verbal feedback, attitudes towards criticism, follow-up, and engagement and timeliness.

-[Insert Tables 1 and 2].

 ITER Format

-Memorial’s pediatric program generally uses the same ITER form for each rotation.
+Memorial’s pediatric program uses the same ITER form for each rotation.
 Residents were overall supportive of the basic design of the ITER, with its focus on the seven CanMed roles.
 While also supportive of the basic design, the clinical faculty requested that the form include more specific questions, particularly related to assessing the non-medical expert CanMED roles within clinical situations, with the aim of more clearly specifying the type of information that should be considered for each role.
-Residents suggested that a rotation or year specific ITER may be a clearer way of setting expectations.
+Some residents suggested that a rotation or year specific ITER may be a clearer way of setting expectations.
 Residents also felt that rotation specific ITERs would help with self-assessment, by focusing on a limited number CanMED roles that are emphasized in one setting over another.
 Faculty also recognized the advantages of specific ITER evaluations, including that they could help specify CanMED roles which should be emphasized in varying contexts.
 Another suggestion from a faculty member was for a group of similar rotations, e.g., sub-specialties rotations, to share a generic form, which would be a compromise between having a single form for the entire program and specific forms for each rotations.

-Feedback
+Understanding Feedback